Have you ever been camping and been totally frustrated with the process of packing? Tucker – so much stuff. You need it, so little space to put it.

 Each night before bed re-arrange your fridge and tucker box a little keeping it in order and neat, this is best done at night as it’s cooler and easier on the fridge.

-If you’re having trouble getting all your tucker and drink into your initial pack, when your preparing to go bush, what have you got to lose by changing things up a little.
+If you’re having trouble getting all your tucker and drink into your initial pack when you’re preparing to go bush, what have you got to lose by changing things up a little?

 Let me know your thoughts, I would enjoy hearing how you guys do things.